 We’ll jump into whole life insurance later, but universal life policies do not use the same level premium that typically comes with whole life.
 Rather, universal life has a minimum cost that must be satisfied through payments.
 There is also a maximum deposit amount that’s set for tax purposes when it comes to tax-deferred cash value savings contributions.
 Each year the minimum cost must be met and the maximum deposit not exceeded.

-The advantage of not having the same premium structure as whole is that premiums don’t always come out of your own resources.
-Instead, if there are sufficient amounts within your cash value account, you can cover the minimum cost from those funds.
+The advantage of not having the same premium structure as whole is that premiums don’t always come out of your own resources, according to Life Cover Quotes, if there are sufficient amounts within your cash value account, you can cover the minimum cost from those funds.
 This is helpful as the cost of insurance rises each year to meet the increased risk that you will pass away from some cause as you age.

 By using cash value, you can still outrun the pace of rising insurance costs yearly when you invest heavily into your cash value savings.
 Investing well means that your savings can grow beyond what the insurance costs so that you create value rather than sink money from your pocket.